South Carolina Stingrays: Players & personnel

+Head coaches

-Since Rick Adduono (1998), each Stingrays head coach (Jason Fitzsimmons, Jared Bednar, Cail MacLean and Spencer Carbery) has been the team's previous assistant and a former Stingrays player.
+From Rick Adduono (1998) to Spencer Carbery (2015), each Stingrays head coach (Jason Fitzsimmons, Jared Bednar, Cail MacLean and Spencer Carbery) has been the team's previous assistant and a former Stingrays player.
 Rob Concannon (named team president in 2010) played on the 1997 Kelly Cup team.

+Since then, only the Warsofsky brothers have been previously in a role at the Stingrays.

 Stingrays in the NHL

-Many former Stingrays have played in the National Hockey League (NHL), and at least three, Rich Peverley, Braden Holtby, and Philipp Grubauer have won the Stanley Cup.
+Many former Stingrays have played in the National Hockey League (NHL), and at least six, Rich Peverley, Braden Holtby, Philipp Grubauer, Nathan Walker, Pheonix Copley, and Logan Thompson have won the Stanley Cup.
 List of Stingrays alumni that advanced to the NHL and the first NHL team they appeared with: